-Today we’re talking about PAR output.
-PAR is one of the biggest factors on whether your grow lights will provide you with the best yield for your garden.
+Today we're talking about PAR output.
+PAR is one of the biggest factors in whether your grow lights will provide you with the best yield for your garden.

 PAR is a part of our benchmark measures when testing grow light systems.
 It can be used to test all types of HID grow lights, CMH grow lights, LED grow lights and T5 grow lights.
 What makes a grow light suitable for your needs is the PAR output (or "PAR rating") of a given grow light.

-But in order to understand what makes a PAR reading so meaningful, we’re going to discuss PAR, PPF, and PPFD and what it all means for your garden.
+But to understand what makes a PAR reading so meaningful, we're going to discuss PAR, PPF, and PPFD and what it all means for your garden.